 - Try a different form of progesterone.
 Micronised progesterone, made from yams, is also generally better tolerated and metabolised than the synthetic versions – with the added benefit that it has been shown to help improve sleep quality, something that is often a key concern during menopause.
 For this reason, it is generally recommended that you take yours at night.

 - Work with an experienced and knowledgeable health professional.
 Dr Tomlinson is keen to point out that you need to discuss any changes with your GP or health provider.
 She adds that although as it might seem that taking less progesterone might ease any adverse side effects, reducing your dose could leave you with insufficient endometrial (lining of the womb) protection leaving you at an increased risk of endometrial hyperplasia and endometrial cancer.
-Speak to your GP if you are having issues or make an appointment to speak to one of our Health & Her GPs to discuss it further so you get the maximum benefits from your HRT.
+Speak to your GP if you are having issues to discuss it further so you get the maximum benefits from your HRT.

 Alternative treatments to HRT